AdrianVollmer/PowerHub/docs/installation.md

 willing to test out new features.
 You will be more likely to encounter bugs than if you install the releases.

+To build the [binary payloads](binary_payloads), you will need the MinGW GCC and Mono C# compilers.
+On Debian-like systems, you can install them with `apt-get install mono-mcs gcc-mingw-w64-x86-64 gcc-mingw-w64-i686`.

 After the installation, two new executables will be placed in `~/.local/bin`:

 1. `powerhub`